 An efficient payroll system is essential if your business employs people.
 It helps ensure you comply with your legal obligations and deduct the right amount of income tax and National Insurance (NI).
 But how do you find the right payroll system?

-While some businesses used to run payroll manually, the introduction of HMRC’s Real Time Information (RTI) scheme made this virtually impossible.
+While some businesses used to run payroll manually, the introduction of HM Revenue & Customs’ (HMRC) Real Time Information (RTI) scheme made this virtually impossible.
 RTI requires you to submit information to HMRC every time you run payroll.
-This data must be sent electronically, via an RTI payroll system.
+This data must be sent electronically, via an RTI compatible payroll system.

 Additionally, many businesses are now having to juggle the complication of pension contributions under auto-enrolment.

 If you have fewer than nine employees, you can use HMRC’s free payroll system, the HMRC Basic Payroll Tool.
 The only cost is your time.

 However, this payroll system will not be suitable if you take on more employees.
 You will need to transfer your employee data to an electronic payroll system or outsource your payroll if your business grows.

 Almost all payroll systems include features to handle RTI and auto-enrolment.
 They can also complete key payroll forms and send these - along with the relevant information - to HMRC.

 Because the payroll system handles all calculations for you, you’re less likely to encounter errors or get hit by penalties for filing information late.

 Payroll system pros and cons

 Chas Roy-Chowdhury, head of taxation at the Association of Chartered Certified Accountants (ACCA), thinks it’s important to find the right payroll system, regardless of staff numbers.